pinerylabs/project-management/README.md

 ### ABOUT SPRINTS

 We plan work in two-week increments, called sprints.
 In each sprint, the goal is to deliver complete new features / bug fixes / etc. in a logical group which has a clear theme.
+These are called Milestones.
 This might be adding a new cluster of features all to do with the same general part of the application, a pass at making everything faster, or an effort to stamp out bugs in a certain feature.

-At the beginning of each sprint, Andrew will get together with the project leader(s) for each customer and plan out what is going to go into the upcoming sprint.
+At the beginning of each sprint, we will plan out what is going to go into the upcoming sprint.
 To a large degree, this will be based upon *your* feedback!
-Whether it's through filing issues here, talking with me directly, or letting your project leader know what you'd like to see next.
-All this feedback is captured in the Project Backlog, and it is sifted and sorted to product the list of issues to be addressed in the new sprint.
-The selected issues are then moved to the Sprint Backlog.
+Whether it's through filing issues here, talking with us directly, or letting your project leader know what you'd like to see next.
+All this feedback is captured and added to a Milestone.

-### UNDERSTANDING THE PROJECT BACKLOG

-The Project Backlog contains all issues—past, present, and future—organized into columns.
-There are four categories of columns:

-1. Triage—this column contains issues which have not be categorized and prioritized.
-This is used to accumulate issues between official sprint planning activities.
-2. Releases—typically named something like "v1.2.3—Main Focus Area", these columns contain the actual issues completed for each release of Runbooks.
-The "vX.Y.Z—Current Release" column contains the issues which are due to be completed in the next release.
-3. Theme—columns starting with "Theme" collect specific items which all pertain to some one part of the system (e.g., "Theme—Runbook Editing").
-These are kept roughly in priority order of how important each issue seems to be to end users.